 Interested in helping the United States move toward more progressive policies on healthcare, child care, police brutality, criminal justice reform, education costs, student debt, and more?
 Did 2020 make you want to try running for office for the first time?

-If you’re a first-time candidate looking to run for a Senate seat in the U.S. Congress, then we’ve got the guide for you!
+If you’re a first-time candidate looking to run for a Senate seat in the U.S. Congress, we have a guide for you!
 Here, we’ll focus on running for Senate (if the House is a better fit, check out our guide on how to run for the House of Representatives).

 In this article on running to be Senator, we’ll touch on the following topics: